mw-designcloud/Simscape-HEV-Series-Parallel/README.md

 other larger problems -- the battery can't supply enough voltage for this situation.
 This situation was the best example we could find of the spectrogram pointing directly to a component on the network, so we chose to include it.
-Follow the script DC_Power_Quality_Analysis.m to see the test case
+Follow the script DC_Power_Quality_Analysis.m to see the test case.